Last Updated: August 30, 2023

 2. HOW WE USE YOUR INFORMATION

 Providing the Services.
-We use your information to enable your use of the Services, send you electronic newsletters, post content you submit, and improve the Services.
+We use your information to enable your use of the Services, send you electronic newsletters, send you push notifications on your iOS mobile device, post content you submit, and improve the Services.
 We may also use your information to establish and maintain the Services, provide support, facilitate social features, enable and support security and fraud prevention features, communicate with you about the Services, and provide information about our Services.
 To enable us to provide these Services, we may use the information we collect to identify you across sessions, browsers, and/or devices.

 Contacting and Communicating with You about our Services.
 We may contact or communicate with you (by email, phone, or other medium) concerning: information about any transactions; editorial newsletters and content; invitations to events; offers or announcements about our products or features; offers or announcements about our third party partners’ products or services; communications about your comments or information submissions; online surveys; and legal notices, policy updates, and other important information about the Services.
 All editorial and commercial email messages include instructions for unsubscribing from such future communications.